KenyC/hnm3/content/_index.md

 This workshop aims to gather semanticists and psycholinguists interested by gappy phenomena (homogeneity gaps, presuppositions, implicatures, etc.) and imprecisision, in plural predication and beyond.
-The workshop will feature talks reporting on new research in this area as well as two invited talks.
-Thiws workshop continues and broadens the scope of the HNM workshop series from homogeneity and non-maximality phenomena to other types of gappy and imprecision phenomena.
+The workshop will feature talks reporting on new research in this area as well as invited talks by [Nadine Bade](http://www.nadinebade.de/) (University of Potsdam) and [Jad Wehbe](https://jadwehbenet.wordpress.com/) (MIT) and a third invited speaker to be announced.

+This workshop continues and broadens the scope of the HNM workshop series from homogeneity and non-maximality phenomena to other types of gappy and imprecision phenomena.

 <!-- This workshop is supported by funding from . -->